Xeronax/KruphixBot/README.md

 - Display card details in a user-friendly format.
 - Navigate through multiple cards using buttons.
 - Display full card images.
 - Dual-image display for double-faced cards
+- Display rulings

 ## Commands

 - `/card <query>`: Fetches a card with the specified name or Scryfall syntax and displays its details.
 - `/cr <rule>`: Fetches a rule by number.
 (Ex.
 '704', '104.1', '601.3a')
+- `/help`: Lists all of Kruphix Bot's features

 ## Feedback